SOSTOOLS Version 4.00 Sum of Squares Optimization Toolbox for MATLAB: Variable Declaration

 Scalar decision variables in an SOSP are meant to be unknown scalar constants.
 The variable $\gamma$ in \verb"sosdemo3.m" (see Section 3.3) is an example of such a variable.
 These variables can be declared either by specifying them when an SOSP is initialized with \verb"sosprogram", or by declaring them later using the function \verb"sosdecvar".

-To declare decision variables, you must first create symbolic objects corresponding to your decision variables.
+\paragraph{Symbolic Math Format} To declare decision variables using the Symbolic Math Toolbox, you must first create symbolic objects corresponding to your decision variables.
 This is performed using the functions \verb"syms" or \verb"sym" from the Symbolic Math Toolbox, in a way similar to the one you use to define independent variables in Section~\ref{Polynomial Representation}.
 As explained earlier, you can declare the decision variables when you initialize an SOSP, by giving them as a second argument to \verb"sosprogram".
 Thus, to declare variables named \verb"a" and \verb"b", use the following command: \begin{matlab}

 \end{matlab} Alternatively, you may declare these variables after the SOSP is initialized, or add some other decision variables to the program, using the function \verb"sosdecvar".
 For example, the sequence of commands above is equivalent to \begin{matlab}